geraltofrivia/fewshot-textclassification/README.md

 # fitting-setfits
 Playing with SetFit approach for few-shot transfer for text classification.

+EDIT: I also did some experiments with active learning so now I have active.py as well.
+I'll organize it better one sunny day.

 ## Methods Implemented

+### In main.py

 - **case 0**: The SetFit method as outlined in their paper i.e., a sentence transformer, fine-tuned in a self-supervised contrastive manner.
 Then we slap a logistic classifier on top of encoded sentences and do the actual task.